 If you want to be successful in today's sales environment, you need to focus on building relationships while prospecting.
 Start selling too quickly and you’ll put undue pressure on the prospect.
 Building a foundation of trust can help you and the prospect become more comfortable with each other, so once selling techniques come into the picture, they’ll be more effective.

-6. Follow up.
+6. Follow up

 Keep the prospect in the loop and a follow up at each step of the deal.
 Whether you're confirming a time for your next meeting or sending over additional resources, an email or call helps you build a relationship with your point of contact.
-And it gives you the opportunity to further establish yourself as a trusted resource for the prospect, rather than simply following up with "just checking in".

 Implement a social selling strategy and meet prospects wherever they are.
 It's likely that a fair amount of people who've researched your product are active on social media (e.g., Twitter, LinkedIn, Facebook, etc.).
 Answer their questions and share content that's relevant to their research.